Expansion of the Universe

 An important development in the field came in the late 1990s, when multiple research teams presented evidence that not only supported the expanding universe model, but also indicated the rate of expansion was accelerating rather than slowing.
 This helped foster speculation about potential dark energy or other mysterious forces that could account for such accelerating expansion.
 Many experts believe the universe expanded extremely rapidly in a short time after the Big Bang, then expanded more slowly until about 4 billion years ago, when the expansion began to accelerate.

 The questions involved only heightened as new ways of measuring the Hubble constant, including measurements based on the cosmic microwave background (CMB), produced significant discrepancies in the estimated expansion rate of the universe.
-For example, CMB data from the European Space Agency's Planck satellite led to a calculated rate of 67.4 kilometers per second per megaparsec, but measurements released in 2019 based on Cepheid variables suggested 74 km/sec/Mpc.
-Later in 2019 a research team attempting to resolve the disagreement with a unique measurement method based on red giant stars came up with a third estimate (69.8 km/sec/Mpc) that did not strongly favor either previous estimate.
-Some scientists suggested that the disparity required a complete rethinking of accepted cosmological models.
+For example, CMB data from the European Space Agency's Planck satellite led to a calculated rate of 67.4 kilometers (41.9 miles) per second per megaparsec, but measurements released in 2019 based on Cepheid variables suggested 74 km/sec/Mpc (46 miles/sec/Mpc).
+Later in 2019, a research team attempting to resolve the disagreement with a unique measurement method based on red giant stars came up with a third estimate (69.8 km/sec/Mpc or 43.4 miles/sec/Mpc) that did not strongly favor either previous estimate.

 The expansion of the universe remains an important subject of scientific research.
-While it is widely accepted based on observational as well as theoretical evidence, the particulars of how and why the expansion is occuring remains open to debate.
+While it is widely accepted based on observational as well as theoretical evidence, the particulars of how and why the expansion is occurring remain open to debate.
 Given the importance of the expansion rate on the general understanding of the universe's past and future, investigation of the issue continues to be a leading topic among astronomers.

 Principal terms